supershivam13/Shortest_Route_Visualizer_for_Electric_Vehicles/README.md

 ## 📌 Introduction

-A Streamlit web-application which deals with the construction and plotting of shortest-routes for Electric vehicles (EVs) based on different aspects of the nature of roads such as walk,drive,bike,etc which is basically the network type of the graph used for finding shortest paths between two points.
+<h4> A Streamlit web-application which deals with the construction and plotting of shortest-routes
+for Electric vehicles (EVs) based on different aspects of the nature of roads such as walk,drive,bike,etc which is basically the network type of the graph used for finding shortest paths between two points. </h4>

+The term ‘shortest’ may have different meanings to different individuals.
+For example: For a person A, he may consider the route which makes him reach the destination in at least time as the shortest-path based on travel-time.
+At the same time,for person B, there may exist a way or path by which he may take a bit more time but he reaches the destination with the least consumption of fuels.
+So, Person B can call that route the shortest-path based on fuel consumption.
+The second is an example of Eco-routing.
+Broadly speaking, Eco-routing is the identification of the most energy-efficient route for a vehicle to travel between two points and is offered as a way in which drivers can reduce fuel consumption and consequently reduce the carbon footprint of their journeys Similarly, some more cases are there and exist in the real world nature of the roads and networks.
+This project is designed on the generation of shortest routes between two points based on the travel time

 <h3> Key Features </h3>